-Here is a short overview over the history of attachment research:
+Here is a short overview of the history of attachment research:

 John Bowlby (1969), defined attachment as an “innate and lasting psychological connectedness between human beings”.